-Born in 1832, Lucretia Rudolph acquired a love of learning from her father, a leading citizen of Hiram, Ohio.
+Lucretia Rudolph was born on April 19, 1832 to Arabella Mason and Zebulon Rudolph.
+She acquired her love of learning from her father, and was well educated for a woman of her day who enjoyed translating Greek and Latin.
 She first met "Jim" Garfield when both attended a nearby school, and they renewed their friendship in 1851 as students at the Western Reserve Eclectic Institute.

 You Might Also Like

 Podcast A Discussion with the Voices of Lafayette Park

 Thousands of people traverse historic Lafayette Park every day to get a glimpse of the White House.
 The park, right...

 Collection The Decatur House Slave Quarters

 In 1821-1822, Susan Decatur requested the construction of a service wing.
 The first floor featured a large kitchen, dining room,...